openmrs/openmrs-owa-orderentry/README.md

 Before using the Order Entry Open Web Application, the administrator should make the following one time configurations using the admin portal.
 1. Create an Encounter Type called `Order Entry` or any other name.
 2. Create a setting `order.encounterType` whose value should correspond to the name given to the Encounter Type created above.
+3. Create an Encounter Role called `Clinician` or any other name.
+4. Create a setting `order.encounterRole` whose value should correspond to the name given to the encounter role created in 3 above.

 **NB:** Not having any of the above configurations will result into an error notice.

 ## License